sicktheme/aviaticket/README.md

 # tickets
-aviaticket version #1 will improve in the future
+aviaticket version #1 will improve in the future (maybe)